 The MPH Seminar is one component of the MPH Culminating Experience, and enrollment is concurrent with MPH 995.
-The course addresses current issues in public health.
-Presentations and discussions focus on dissemination, synthesis, and application of knowledge acquired through coursework and other public health learning experiences.
+Presentations, discussions, and activities focus on developing knowledge and skills that prepare students to be effective public health leaders and advocates.
 Prerequisite: Complete all MPH core courses.
 Corequisite: MPH 995.
-F,S,SS.
+On demand.

 MPH 594.
 Practicum.
 1-3 Credits.

 The Practicum is a planned, supervised, and evaluated practice experience.
 It provides an opportunity to apply basic public health competencies acquired through coursework.
-The Practicum is designed to meet student goals, specialization criteria, and the needs of the Practicum organization.
-An approved proposal is required prior to enrollment in this course.
+The Practicum is a group experience designed to meet MPH curricular goals and the needs of participating Practicum organizations.
 Prerequisites: Enrollment in MPH degree program, completion of core courses and consent of instructor.
 Repeatable to 3 credits.
-F,S,SS.
+On demand.

 MPH 596.
 Public Health Internship.
 6-24 Credits.